 I did a clear out recently, just to get rid of any that were stained beyond repair, very old and tatty, or had lost their lid.
-I would highly recommend this if you're feeling frustrated every time you open the plastics cupboard!
+I would highly recommend this first if you're feeling frustrated every time you open the plastics cupboard!
 I've bought a lot of glass containers over the last year to store fruit and vegetables as I was worried about the effects of BPA plastics on food, and read that glass was a much safer option.

 However, if you saw my newly-organised fridge, you may have spotted the new Tupperware containers for the fruit and veg.
 So now I need a lot more room to store all the glass containers! #storagecontainerhoarder.
 I'll be using these for leftovers to store in the freezer, so nothing lost.

 The picture below shows most of what we have (there are a few more in the fridge).
-I use a whole cupboard to store the containers.
+I use a whole cabinet to store the containers.
 I used to have everything on the one shelf, but it was a nightmare trying to get anything in or out.
 I find the containers stack quite well in their different sizes on the top shelf...

 While the bottom shelf holds lid containers, place-mats and mason jars for our lunches.